ASEP 151 - Engine Repair Level 2Credits: 1

 - Identify hybrid vehicle internal combustion engine service precautions.

-- Complete Level 2 NATEF tasks related to Cylinder Head and Valve Train.
+- Complete Level 2 NATEF tasks related to Cylinder Head and Valve Train as listed below.

 - Remove cylinder head; inspect gasket condition; install cylinder head and gasket; tighten according to manufacturer's specifications and procedures.